flancian/garden/agora-plan.md

 ## Next
 - [ ] all http mentions should be auto linked, not only some: https://twitter.com/notverapetrova/status/1346258737204400128
+  - Worked around this, but I should probably send an upstream PR to [[bleach]]
+- [ ] try rendering notes with [[marko]], see if it's a bit more forgiving with list indentation and other kinks that seem common.
 - [ ] add support for org mode gardens
   - [ ] signup by [[jakeisnt]] is blocked on this
   - [ ] this might be enough to unlock basic [[logseq]] support?